Troubleshoot Repair and Fix Windows Installer Errors

 Both commands should complete successfully.
 Now restart the computer and try to install the program again.
 If this didn’t work, continue reading!

-Method 2 – Reinstall Installer
+Method 2 – Reinstall Windows Installer

 You can also try to repair the problem by reinstalling Windows Installer!
 Pretty ironic eh!
-The first thing we want to do is rename some of the current installer files before we download the new ones.
+The first thing we want to do is rename some of the current windows installer files before we download the new ones.

 Click on Start, Run and type in the following commands below.
 Press Enter after each command.